10 For 10: Impact Across 10 Policy Areas in 10 Years

 - Schaeffer experts are EXPANDING ACCESS TO THERAPIES FOR INFECTIOUS DISEASES.
 Our work was instrumental in assessing the value of early treatments for HIV/AIDS, and more recently the CDC, HHS and state policy makers have reviewed our unique payment model that expands access to hepatitis B therapies and hepatitis C cures.

-- Redefining Value in Cancer Care A series of research papers on new methods and approaches for thinking about serious illness out of the Schaeffer Center.
-Schaeffer experts provide insights to public and private-sector leaders on new payment models to increase access to innovative – and expensive – cures.
+- The Schaeffer Center is REDEFINING VALUE IN CANCER CARE with a series of research papers on new approaches to serious illness.
+Schaeffer experts provide insights to public and private-sector leaders on new payment models that increase access to innovative – and expensive – therapies.